lbounif/CICD-EKS-Terraform/README.md

 - Initialize Terraform to check the configuration: #Terraform init
 - Then in Data file we need to define an AMI to be used for EC2 creation
 - Then we define in Main VPC, Security Group and EC2 instances and necessary variables (variables file define variables with thier types where terraform.ftvars define the values of the variables
+- We create Jenkins-install.sh file and pass it as user-data to the EC2 for installing: Jenkins, terraform, Kubernetes and AWS CLI
+- Then we initialize again Terraform, plan and apply to create resources.
 ## Step 2: Creating EKS Cluster using Terraform (AWS-EKS)
 ## Step 3: Creation of Jenkins Pipeline (EKS Cluster)
 ## Step 4: Implenting Deployment files (Kubctl)